 You will be notified of the outcome, or contacted for additional information if needed.
 Please allow at least one week for review.

-After the full-term add/drop deadline has passed, any changes to Module 2 courses or issues requiring administrative assistance must be handled through submission of this form.
-In such cases, it is generally recommended, and may be required to obtain approval from your Academic Advisor or Program Director.
-Once submitted, you will receive an email confirmation within 1-2 business days indicating the request has been processed.
+After the full-term add/drop deadline has passed, any changes to Module 2 courses or issues requiring administrative assistance must be handled through submission of the Add/Drop form below.

 Change of Program